 - Anyone in DC use this delivery biz?
 Are sauce extracts legit?

 That second one is asking about a delivery service in Washington D.C.
 The US capitol is not covered in our state cannabis license directory, so we’ll address this here: Because of D.C.’s special designation within the government, it is legal for recreational and medical uses, but illegal to sell.
 Possession is still illegal under federal law.
 Delivery services operate here in a legal gray area – a service may give away the cannabis for a “suggested donation” or toss it in “free” with another purchase of a non-contraband item.

-That’s not the only delivery service peddling Sauce either.
+We found one delivery service peddling Sauce.
 So there it is in California too.
 As always, need we mention that California law forbids “using cartoons, images popularly used toadvertise to children” in vape packaging anyway.
 If it has cartoons, candy, comics, anything kid-appealing on the packaging, it’s illegal, before we even need to look for a license.

 $auce Extracts, Bank$ Extracts, Ca$h Carts – all related?